lukepark327/educhain/README.md

 *Fill in the blanks, simulate your own code, check the score, and modify it.*

-The simulator written in python automatically tests your code(s) and provides you some feedback:
+The simulator written in python automatically tests your code(s) and provides you some feedback **-pass/FAIL-** in all possible situations.
-**pass/FAIL**
-in all possible situations.
 You can challenge filling in the blanks at below branch.
 Also you can see an answer.

 * [Goto the problem branch](https://github.com/twodude/instructional-blockchain/tree/problem)